tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * The accuracy is not great, but also is not as bad to discard the model.
 It could be used in a real-world scenario to run a pilot project.

-Explain to students that for the challenge section, different approaches could be taken, for this demo, a second layer is added as requested, the `tanh` activation function is used in both hidden layers, and the model is trained with `50` epochs.
+Explain to students that for the challenge section, different approaches could be taken, for this demo, the `tanh` activation function is used in the output layer, and the model is trained with `50` epochs.

 ```python
 # Define the model